Code-Institute-Submissions/project1-aeronautiqa/README.md

 ## Features
 * Bootstrap Scrollspy - updating navigation bar based on scroll position to indicated which link is currently active
+* Parallax effect of home image and contact image
 * Two language versions
 * Responsive language bar - changes position in navigation bar depending on the screen width
 * Navigation bar - change from transparent to semi transparent dark grey after scroll